-6.2.2 Treatment periods
+6.2.2 Treatment period(s)

-Each subject is expected to participate in 2 treatment periods (Days -1 to Day 8 in each period).
+Each subject is expected to participate in 2 treatment periods.
 [REDACTED] will separate drug administrations in the first and second treatment periods.

-In the morning of Day -1 of each treatment period, trial participants will be admitted to the trial site and kept under close medical surveillance for at least 48 h following BI 1810631 administration.
-The subjects will then be allowed to leave the trial site after formal assessment and confirmation of their fitness.
+On Day-1 of each treatment period, trial participants will be admitted to the trial site and kept under close medical surveillance for at least 48 h following drug administration.
+The subjects will then be allowed to leave the trial site after formal assessment and confirmation of their fitness as indicated in the Flow Chart.
 On all other trial days, subjects will be treated in an ambulatory fashion.